stanford-ppl/Green-Marl/README.md

      (TODO)
      * Currently graph_gen is created together when gm_graph is built
-     * We will make graph_gen a separate package; one routine is polluted by GPL.
+     * We will make graph_gen a separate package; one routine is polluted by GPL

 Now, do the following steps and execute sample programs: